mbikwa89/2020/README.md

 **Please do not reference any websites or published articles.**
 **We are looking for original content!**
 **We do not want to see definitions of the AWS components.**
+**
+describe the architecture:
+Availability:

+Using dual zone deployment, the high availability is achieved at all the layers.
+MySQL DB configured in sync mode will keep the data highly available.
+Load balancers are used to distribute the load in both the zones.
+Auto scaling, configured, would handle the high load situation for the application.

+Security:

+Various firewall layers have been replaced by security groups and providing the same features of security.
+All the app servers and web servers were kept as hardened templates and can be used to create more instances if need be.

+Cross cutting concerns:

+Logs can be redirected to S3 and further old logs can be moved to Glacier.
+Cloud Watch can be used for monitoring and alerting in case of any incident.

+We can utilize amazing features of cloud like multi zone deployment, unlimited and various cheaper mode of storage, auto scaling, RDS, security groups and by using same, we can get a little better version of deployment in cloud compared to on prem deployment.

 ##### Hints